V.1 Città di Jesi: Attack on Pula

-A new airship raid of V.1 on Pula was decided to be proceeded at night of 4 August 1915, but heavy storm delayed the attack for a day.
-V.1 finally took of on 5 August at 9 p.m., carrying 600 kg of explosives.
-After almost three hours of flight the ship reached Pula for a distance of a few kilomerers shortly before midnight.
-Then the aircraft was spotted by Austro-Hungarian anti-aircraft guard crews, which put the AA searchlights on and started an artillery fire.
-Flying in an attitude of 2700 meters the crew was blinded by the intense light and after an attempt to locate the military targets without visual contact, dropped the bombs and started to turn giving itself on retreat.
-During the turning manouvre rubber body of the ship was penetraded by an exploding gunshell and the ship went almost out of control, at first climbing to 3000 meters and then started to take down rapidly.
-The crew threw of the ship all the possible features and then hid in a metal framework of the ship, which finally hit the sea surface near the Istrian island of Veruda.
+Another raid on Pula by V.1 was ordered, to take place on the night of 4-5 August 1915, but a heavy storm delayed the attack for a day.
+V.1 finally took of on 5 August at 9 pm, carrying 600 kg of explosives.
+After almost three hours of flight the airship reached a point within a few kilometres of Pula shortly before midnight.
+Then it was spotted by Austro-Hungarian anti-aircraft guard crews, who illuminated it with searchlights on and started firing on it with artillery.
+Flying at an altitude of 2700 m the crew was blinded by the intense light and after an unsuccessful attempt to locate a target, jettisoned its bombs and started a turn to make its retreat.
+During the manoeuvre the ship's envelope was penetrated by a shell, and went out of control as gas vented from the hole.
+At first climbing to 3000 m, it then started to rapidly descend.
+The crew threw overboard as much as they could to reduce weight, then sheltered inside metal framework within the ship, which finally hit the surface of the sea near the Istrian island of Veruda.
 While the nacelle and the back of the airship were destroyed during the impact, the forward envelope, still full of gas, remained raised high up from the water level.